Atomic forces from correlation energy functionals based on the adiabatic-connection fluctuation-dissipation theorem

 The RPA predicts a harmonic frequency at 1342~cm$^{-1}$, which is in good agreement with Ref. \cite{ramberger2017AnalyticInteratomicForces}, and close to the experimental value at 1334~cm$^{-1}$.
-Adding the anharmonic correction of 17~cm$^{-1}$, found in earlier works, gives us an experimental harmonic reference at 1351~cm$^{-1}$.
+Adding the PBE anharmonic correction of -17~cm$^{-1}$, found in earlier works, gives us an experimental harmonic reference at 1351~cm$^{-1}$.
 The RPA thus underestimates experiments by 9~cm$^{-1}$, which is less than 1\%.
 This can be compared to the PBE error of 4.5\%, or 61~cm$^{-1}$.
-The harmonic RPAx[PBE] value is at 1362~cm$^{-1}$, which corresponds to an increase of 20~cm$^{-1}$ with respect to RPA, and of an 11~cm$^{-1}$ overestimation with respect to the harmonic experimental frequency.
+The harmonic RPAx[PBE] value is at 1362~cm$^{-1}$, which corresponds to an increase of 20~cm$^{-1}$ with respect to RPA, and to an 11~cm$^{-1}$ overestimation with respect to the harmonic experimental frequency.
 Clearly, the RPA and RPAx calculations produce a phonon frequency in closer agreement with experiments than DMC, which overestimates by 20-40 ~cm$^{-1}$, taking into account error bars.
 If we consider the optimized hybrid functionals, we see that PBE0(17\%) is only slightly below RPA, and PBE0(34\%) only slightly above RPAx.
-This agreement tends to indicate that these methods work quite well in approximating the performance of the method that was used to optimize them, at least for the phonon frequencies.
+This agreement suggests that these methods work quite well in approximating the performance of the method that was used to optimize them.

 In order to understand the impact of the choice of functional for determining the anharmonic shift, we have followed the same finite-difference approach as in Ref. \cite{vanderbilt1986CalculationAnharmonicPhonon} but with the RPAx-optimized hybrid functional, which we found to give similar results to RPAx for the phonon frequency.
-Using this method, we find the correction to be about -14~cm$^{-1}$, only slightly smaller than that of PBE.
+Using this method, we find the correction to be -14.2~cm$^{-1}$, only slightly smaller than that of PBE, -17.4~cm$^{-1}$.
 As such, the inclusion of exact exchange, crucial for the phonon frequency, appears to decrease the size of the anharmonic correction, and gives us a new experimental harmonic reference of 1348 cm$^{-1}$, which slightly decreases the difference with respect to RPA and slightly increases the difference with respect to RPAx.